 The Assessment/Evaluation for Grade 9-12 students is subject to change at any time, based on directions from the Ministry of Education or the Durham District School Board.

-Parents/guardians and students will continue to be issued two Provincial Report Cards per semester.
 Student work habits and study skills will be reported in six areas of: Responsibility; Organization; Independent Work; Collaboration; Initiative; and Self-Regulation.